dfbarrero/aiCourse/assignments/r2p2-optimization/optimization.md

-# Optimization of a classical robotic controller through an Evolutionary Algorithm
+# Optimization of a robotic controller through an Evolutionary Algorithm

 ## Objectives